 A Window On The Cruising World

-The website has been up and running for around five years now, and it had a predecessor – The Mollymawk Times – which the children wrote and published and printed and sent out to friends and family.
-If you would feel more comfortable sitting in your easy chair, with the “magazine” in your lap, feel free to print out a copy.
-Just don’t print any of it out in anybody else’s magazine.
-The writings, photographs and entire content of the website are subject to copyright.
-If you want permission to reproduce something, please get in touch.
+The website has been up and running for around ten years now, and it had a predecessor – The Mollymawk Times – which the children wrote and published and printed and sent out to friends and family.
+If you would feel more comfortable sitting in your easy chair, with the “magazine” in your lap, feel free to print out a copy’ but just don’t print any of it out in anybody else’s magazine.
+The writings, photographs and entire content of the website are subject to copyright – so if you want permission to reproduce something, please get in touch.

 The website works in the same way as your email inbox, or any other news website, with the articles piling up on top of one another chronologically.
 The oldest ones will be at the bottom of the list.